trevmo/2018_dscomp/README.md

 # 2018 Data Science Competition

 ## Overview
-During the spring semester of my senior year at the University of Idaho, I took a Mathematics of Deep Learning course.
+During the spring semester of my senior year at the University of Idaho, I took Mathematics of Deep Learning (MATH 404).
 As part of the course, the professors hosted a data science competition, open to all students (undergraduate and graduate) at the university.
-The competition had two parts: one problem dealing with machine learning and another contest for data visualization techniques.
-I participated in the machine learning contest.
+The competition had two parts: one focused on machine learning and another on data visualization techniques.
+I participated in the machine learning component.

 ## Problem
-For the machine learning competition, we were tasked with designing a neural network to recognize handwritten digits and mathematical operators (+, -, =) with the end goal of grading simple equations comprised of those digits and operators.
+For the machine learning component, we were tasked with designing a neural network that recognizes handwritten digits and mathematical operators (+, -, =) with the end goal of grading simple equations comprised of those digits and operators.

 ### Training Data*
 The training data set is an array with 80,000 rows and 577 columns.
 The first entry of each row is the index (or ID) of that row, and the remaining 576 entries are real numbers between 0.000 and 1.000, which represent signal intensity at the corresponding pixels.
 Once reshaped as a 24x24 array (that is, putting the first 24 entries in the first row, and the next 24 entries in the second row, and so on), these 576 entries represent a greyscale image of either a handwritten digit from 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 or a handwritten symbol from +, -, = with label a label from 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12 respectively.
 The true label of this image is recorded in the corresponding row of the training labels.